Top 5 Impressionist Museums in Paris for Art Lovers in 2025

 🕑 Don’t Miss: The Orsay Museum clock on the 5th floor!
 From the 1900s, it’s a symbol of Paris’s history, provides an awesome backdrop for photos, and has gorgeous views across the Seine.

-👉 TOUR OPTION: 🥇 Check times and book the Musée d’Orsay Impressionism Tour for an exceptional experience.
+📌 My Recommended TOUR OPTION: 🥇 Check times and book the Musée d’Orsay Skip-the- Line Impressionism Tour for an exceptional experience.

-2. Musée de l’Orangerie – Grand Panels by Monet
+2. Musée de l’Orangerie – Monet’s Water Lillies

 Musée de l’Orangerie is located in the Tuileries Gardens, and it’s where you’ll find Monet’s wall-sized paintings of water lilies.
 These are truly wonderful to see and perhaps the most famous impressionist paintings in Paris.